sebastiancarlos/cl-yasboi/README.md

 ## Automated Build and Installation (Makefile)

-While the REPL-based approach to make an executable are standard for Common Lisp development, we need to provide something more convenient for the final user.
+While the REPL-based approach to make an executable is standard for Common Lisp development, we need to provide something more convenient for the final user.

-SO, this project includes a `Makefile` with the following commands:
+So, this project includes a `Makefile` with the following commands:
 - `make build` generates the executable (Only requires `sbcl` and `curl`).
-- `make install` puts the generated executable in a standard `PATH` location.
+- `make install` puts the generated executable in a standard `PATH` location (and generates the executable if not there already)
 - `make` is short for `make install`.

-It generates the executable by installing and using a temporary Quicklisp environment in the project folder, which is cleaned up afterwards.
-This is required because we can't assume nor figure out how the user has ASDF and Quicklisp setup on their machine, if at all.
+We generate the executable by installing and using a temporary Quicklisp environment in the project folder, which is cleaned up afterwards.
+This is required because we can't assume nor figure out how the user has ASDF and Quicklisp setup, if at all.

-The entire logic can be found on the `.internal-scripts/` folder, which is called by the `Makefile`.
+The full logic can be found on the `.internal-scripts/` folder, which is called by the `Makefile`.
 But here's the gist:

 1. Download the `quicklisp.lisp` bootstrap file using `curl`.
 2. Install Quicklisp into a *temporary* local directory within the project: